 Discounts on Disney Broadway Shows & Disney on Ice

-Disney offers a variety of live shows, including Disney on Broadway (includes Broadway musical productions and touring productions of Aladdin, Newsies, The Lion King and Beauty and the Beast) as well as Disney on Ice and DisneyLive! touring productions.
+Disney offers a variety of live shows, including Disney on Broadway (includes Broadway musical productions and touring productions of Aladdin, The Lion King, and Newsies) as well as Disney on Ice and DisneyLive! touring productions.
 And yes, you can often get discounts on Disney Broadway shows and Disney on Ice tickets!

 - Discounts on Disney’s Broadway Shows (New York City)